Educational neuroscience: Can neuroscience inform education?

-Although an increasing number of researchers are seeking to establish educational neuroscience as a productive field of research, debate still continues with regards to the potential for practical collaboration between the fields of neuroscience and education, and whether neuroscientific research really has anything to offer educators.
+Although an increasing number of researchers are seeking to establish educational neuroscience as a productive field of research, debate still continues with regard to the potential for practical collaboration between the fields of neuroscience and education, and whether neuroscientific research really has anything to offer educators.

 Daniel Willingham states that "whether neuroscience can be informative to educational theory and practice is not debatable-it has been."
 He draws attention to the fact that behavioural research alone was not decisive in determining whether developmental dyslexia was a disorder of primarily visual or phonological origin.
 Neuroimaging research was able to reveal reduced activation for children with dyslexia in brain regions known to support phonological processing, thus supporting behavioural evidence for the phonological theory of dyslexia.

 While John Bruer suggests that the link between neuroscience and education is essentially impossible without a third field of research to link the two, other researchers feel that this view is too pessimistic.
 While acknowledging that more bridges must be built between basic neuroscience and education, and that so called neuromyths (see below) must be deconstructed, Usha Goswami suggests that cognitive developmental neuroscience has already made several discoveries of use to education, and has also led to the discovery of 'neural markers' that can be used to assess development.
 In other words, milestones of neural activity or structure are being established, against which an individual can be compared in order to assess their development.

 For example, event-related potential (ERP) research has uncovered several neural signatures of language processing, including markers of semantic processing (e.g. N400), phonetic processing (e.g. mismatch negativity) and syntactic processing (e.g. P600).
 Goswami points out that these parameters can now be investigated longitudinally in children, and that certain patterns of change may indicate certain developmental disorders.
 Furthermore, the response of these neural markers to focused educational interventions may be used as a measure of the intervention's effectiveness.
 Researchers such as Goswami assert that cognitive neuroscience has the potential to offer various exciting possibilities to education.
 For special education, these include the early diagnosis of special educational needs; the monitoring and comparison of the effects of different kinds of educational input on learning; and an increased understanding of individual differences in learning and the best ways to suit input to learner.